Michael Jackson’s Former Bodyguard Matt Fiddes Reportedly Fears Losing His Son To A Mysterious Illness

 “‘We were sitting by the pool when we got a phone call about his temperature and they asked us to bring Calpol for him from our room as they can’t administer medicine,” he said.
 “Moniqe and I immediately knew what was happening and we started to run to help Hero.”

-The seizure turned to into a cardiac arrest and Hero fell unconscious, although Fiddes says that he is now doing well save for some damage to his eyes due to a lack of oxygen.
-As for the cause, doctor’s are stumped.
+The seizure led to cardiac arrest and Hero fell unconscious, although Fiddes says that he is now doing well save for some damage to his eyes due to a lack of oxygen.
+As for the cause, doctors are stumped.

 “The doctors did warn us after Hero’s first seizure that some children and toddlers have a superbug which causes them to have a seizure, their heart to stop and they have no idea where it has come from.”